RameshPrashanth98/Momcare_Design_System_Withcodex/README.md

 # Mom Care Design System

-Mom Care is a React, TypeScript, Tailwind CSS, and Storybook based design system workspace built from the Morph Maternity foundations reference.
+Mom Care is a React, TypeScript, Tailwind CSS, and Storybook based design system workspace built.
 The goal of the project is to turn that source artifact into a reusable, documented, token-driven UI system that stays visually consistent, accessible, and easy to extend.

 ## Overview